 Source: Graphics for Learning by Ruth C. Clark

 4. Reinforce Why Taking eLearning Course is Significant

 No matter how well you design the eLearning course, if you don’t provide the reasons for learning, the adults will not be active learners.
 In order to promote active learning, you should reinforce the importance of taking the course.
-This can be achieved through answering “what’s in it for me?” as well as providing regular personalized feedback wherever necessary.
+This can be achieved by answering “what’s in it for me?” as well as providing regular personalized feedback wherever necessary.

 Put yourself into the learner’s shoes and ask: “How this piece of eLearning is going to change my performance?”

 - Providing compelling reasons why the learners have to go through the online training

 - Explaining why they need to master the particular skillset

 - Explaining how the course can bring the desired behavioral changes

 - Asking thought-provoking questions to think and reflect